Get to know the Bang Bang Bar residents

 Nine Inch Nails

 Trent Reznor is one creepy bloke.
 The Nine Inch Nails frontman’s spitting, snarling performance on Twin Peaks would make even the bravest of the town’s residents run for cover.
 It’s the highest profile band cameo so far and probably the best too.
-Watch below.
+Give it a watch below.

 Song performed: ‘She’s Gone Away’

 Bet you didn’t see this one coming.
 Lynch’s latest musical muse is Glaswegian electro-wizard Hudson Mohawke.
-He popped up in the Bang Bang Bar to debut a previously-unreleased song ‘Human’ on this week’s episode.
+He popped up in the Bang Bang Bar to debut a previously-unreleased song ‘Human’ during episode nine.
 New recruit Sky Ferreira could be seen sipping on a beer in a nearby booth, surely sealing Twin Peaks’ status as TV’s indiest town.

 Song performed: ‘Human’